Share this page

 The REST API uses TLS v1.1, v1.2 and v1.3 (where supported) to ensure that transactions are secure between your application and the SMS gateway.

-Short Message Peer-to-Peer (SMPP) v3.3, 3.4 and v5 is supported and the SMPP PICS (Protocol Implementation Conformance Statement) showing the level of support is provided.
+Short Message Peer-to-Peer (SMPP) v3.3, v3.4 and v5 are supported and the SMPP PICS (Protocol Implementation Conformance Statement) showing the level of support is provided.
 SMPP can be used to establish sessions over which SMS can be submitted (submit_sm PDU), queried (query_sm PDU), replaced and cancelled.

 Delivery receipts are sent in SMPP sessions when messages reach a completion state and receipts were requested in the submit_sm.
 Inbound SMS from mobiles (MO SMS) are also sent via SMPP.
 The deliver_sm PDU is used for both receipts and inbound SMS.